Last updated January 26, 2022

 The last three letters on UK registration plates are randomly selected by a computer (and manually checked by humans to ensure no offensive words are produced!) and then allocated to dealers once the vehicles have been registered.

 Personalised registration plates are often an exception to these rules, with people being able to pay extra for a bespoke registration plate made of a unique sequence of letters and numbers.
 The current system by which UK car registration plates are printed is able to run until February 2051, at which point the DVLA will likely update the number plate registration system.

 You can use the plate change in a number of ways, based on what it is you’re looking to achieve.

 Firstly, new number plates are desirable as they show your car is brand new and likely contains all of the latest features, gadgets and performance perks that come with a modern vehicle.
-Therefore if you buy a new car before the ‘’71’ plate change, that car could be more desirable at resale than if you were to wait.
+Therefore, if you bought a new car before the ’71’ plate change, that car could be more desirable at resale than if you were to wait.

 While there are many obvious perks to owning a brand new car, there are some perks that come solely from owning a car fitted with the latest number plate.
 In many cases, this is a popular choice for car enthusiasts, business executives/owners and those who enjoy flaunting their latest toys and gadgets!

 Secondly, buying a used car in the run-up to a new plate being released can land you a real bargain.
 In months directly before a new plate change (February and August) business can become a little slow for car dealers as buyers are waiting for new releases.
 As a result of this, dealers are much more likely to offer better deals on cars and become more flexible during any negotiation stages of the purchase.